marcelogmca/aviary_management/README.md

 A Raspberry can be incredibly cheap and has enough performance to do well in all sorts of operations.
 After having all services of this project up and running, as well as a few other unrelated services and being accessed by a few users, it still remained at less than 60% RAM usage and less than 3% average CPU load.
 The simplest and most cost effective storage solution is having an external hard drive connected.
-Keeping in mind Raspberry itself will not have enough energy output from it's USB ports to power an external hdd, so a powered drive or usb hub is required.
+Keeping in mind Raspberry itself will not have enough energy output from it's USB ports to power an external HDD, so a powered drive or USB hub is required.
 #### Protection against power loss
-Raspberry and it's operating system, just like most systems, can have its filesystem become corrupted and sometimes have hardware damage, so it's important to always have an UPS.
+Raspberry and it's operating system, just like most systems, can have its file-system become corrupted and sometimes have hardware damage, so it's important to always have an UPS.
 In this project an UPS is powering the raspberry and the router connected to the internet, so when power fails, internet can still be accessible (as long as the ISP did not suffer from the power loss as well, which is unlikely).
-Some UPSs provide a usb/serial connection that can give status of its battery, so it's possible to create a save, quit and shutdown procedure just before losing power.
+Some UPSs provide a USB/serial connection that can give status of its battery, so it's possible to create a save, quit and shutdown procedure just before losing power.

 ## Software
 Raspbian (Debian) will be the operation system most suited for the raspberry, it has a lot of documentation and support online and is simple to setup.

 Software installed:
  - Docker - It will be used to install and manage multiple services with ease.
- - Node Js - It will do all the processing needed and can act as a web page server, its a very well-documented technology, made to support many simultaneos calls efficiently.
+ - Node Js - It will do all the processing needed and can act as a web page server, its a very well-documented technology, made to support many simultaneous calls efficiently.

 ### Docker services
 - Influxdb